thesamim/TickTickSync/README.md

 Thanks to [jee-ee](https://github.com/jee-ee) for pointing out the change in Device ID processing.

 Thanks to [coneos](https://github.com/coneos) for pointing out the language disparity issue on mobile login.

+Thanks to [gsdstr](https://github.com/gsdstr) for the MAJOR refactor that will enhance TickTickSync future development.

 ## Disclaimer